BigBang001/BigBang001/README.md

 - Robust password recovery mechanism for seamless access

-### TaskGenius
+### TaskMaster
 <p align="justify">
-  <em>Unleash your productivity prowess with TaskGenius, my ultimate task management system designed to elevate your efficiency to new heights.
+  <em>Unleash your productivity prowess with TaskMaster, my ultimate task management system designed to elevate your efficiency to new heights.
 Seamlessly prioritize tasks, manage deadlines, and receive real-time notifications with unparalleled ease.
-With a user-friendly interface and robust features, TaskGenius empowers you to conquer your to-do list and achieve your goals with confidence.</em>
+With a user-friendly interface and robust features, TaskMaster empowers you to conquer your to-do list and achieve your goals with confidence.</em>
 </p>

 Key Features: